RECOGNITION AND ASSESSMENT

 - Isolate patient with in a side room (any ward) within 2 hr

-- Send diarrhoeal stool sample
+- Send diarrhoeal stool sample with clinical information as soon as possible

 - FBC for WBC↑